gregtatum/spec-cpp/README.md

     ✔ The value was added
     ✔ The value was added
     ✔ The last value is none

+src::test

+  Assertions
+    ✔ Does not throw
+    ✔ Equality does work

  All tests passed!
 ```